ito-soft-design/irboard-dotnet/README.md

 All word devices are expressed UInt16 value internally.
 Using accessor methods, you can get various data types.

-If you use Dowrd size type (UInt32, Int32, Float), it uses the next device of the specified device.
+If you use DWord size type (UInt32, Int32, Float), it uses the next device of the specified device.

 ```
 // It generates UInt32 value form D0(lower byte) and D1 (higher byte)